Disappearance of Rebecca Reusch: Investigations

 Reusch's parents reported their daughter missing to the police on 18 February and began searching for her themselves.
 On 21 February, the police officially declared her missing and on 23 February, the case was already handed over to the homicide squad.
 On 28 February, police arrested Reusch's brother-in-law for questioning but had to release him again on 1 March.
 He was arrested again on 4 March, but released for a second time on 22 March.

 On 6 March 2019, leading investigator Michael Hoffmann from the Landeskriminalamt Berlin appeared at short notice on the ZDF programme Aktenzeichen XY ... ungelöst to reach possible witnesses of Reusch's disappearance.
 Hoffmann said that the brother-in-law's vehicle, a pink Renault Twingo, had been identified by an automatic number-plate recognition system on the A12 motorway - once on the morning of 18 February and a second time on the evening of 19 February.
 Hoffmann also presented his mug shots during the programme, a decision that was criticised by the suspect's lawyers.
 During March 2019, forests and lakes in the vicinity of the A12 motorway were searched intensively, but no further clues to Reusch's whereabouts were found.

 In 2020, the prosecution submitted a request to Google to retrieve data from both Reusch and her brother-in-law, that are stored in a Google data center in Dublin.
-The data was delivered in early 2021 and revealed that the brother-in-law had accessed strangulation pornography and BDSM content in the early morning of February 18.
+The data were delivered in early 2021 and revealed that the brother-in-law had accessed strangulation pornography and BDSM content in the early morning of February 18.
 This stood as a contradiction to his statement of being asleep at this time.

 In April 2023, police searched the home of Reusch's brother-in-law.
 They carried out acoustic tests and reportedly searched for objects that could be used to carry out a strangulation.

-In October 2025 investigators searched properties in Tauche and Rietz-Neuendorf, Brandenburg belonging to the brother-in-laws grandparents.
+In October 2025 investigators searched properties in Tauche and Rietz-Neuendorf, Brandenburg belonging to the brother-in-law’s grandparents.
 The operation was conducted jointly by local police with the Federal Criminal Police Office (BKA) and relied on drones, a ground-penetrating radar, cadaver dogs, an excavator and over 100 agents.
 Investigators said they still believed Reusch never left the house alive and that there are indications the brother-in-law may have killed her and hidden her body and personal belongings at one of the searched locations, at least temporarily.